 Daniel W. Fitzgerald, MD Associate Professor of Medicine and Co-Director, Center for Global Health.
 Dr. Fitzgerald trained in internal medicine and infectious diseases at the Massachusetts General Hospital.
-His areas of interest include HIV/AIDS prevention and therapeutic clinical trials and targeted evaluations of HIV/AIDS and TB service programs in Haiti.
-He is an investigator in: HIV Vaccine Trials to determine the efficacy of an adenovirus 5 recombinant HIV vaccine; a randomized study to determine the optimal time to start antiretroviral therapy in resource-poor countries; studies of drug resistance in Haiti and effects of tropical diarrhea/malnutrition on antiretroviral therapy.
+His areas of interest include HIV/AIDS and tuberculosis clinical and translational studies in Haiti and Tanzania, studies on HIV induced chronic inflammation and HPV related cervical cancer in Haiti, studies of new diagnostic tests for tuberculosis, and studies on HIV mucosal immunity and schistosomiasis in Tanzania.
 Other interests include improving informed consent and empirical studies to inform ethical guidelines for the conduct of clinical research in resource-poor countries.
-He is on the faculty committee for the Weill-Bugando Program in Mwanza, Tanzania.
+The training of clinician scientists in the United States, Haiti, and Tanzania is an integral part of his research activity.
 He is Chair of the Cornell International Education Committee, which oversees international medical student electives.